MicrosoftDocs/fabric-docs/docs/data-warehouse/warehouse.md

 ## Datasets

 When you create a [Lakehouse](../data-engineering/lakehouse-overview.md) or a [!INCLUDE [fabric-dw](includes/fabric-dw.md)], a default Power BI dataset is created.
 This is represented with the (default) suffix.
-For more information, see [Default datasets](datasets.md).
+For more information, see [Default Power BI datasets](datasets.md).

 ## Limitations